 Republic of Ireland

-Cambridge Proficiency Exam: 176 overall with not less than 162 in each element of the test
+176 overall with no less than 169 in each element of the test

-Pearson PTE: Minimum Score of 63 with no section score below 51
+Pearson PTE: Minimum score of 63 with no section score below 59

 Puede haber diferentes requisitos de IELTS en función del curso elegido.